tipoc123/BitmexHorizontalVolumes/README.md

 Files:
 ```
 .idea - PhpStorm project
-trades.php - script for adding data to database
+trades.php - script for adding new trades to database (must be permanently running, see trades.service)
 trades.service - ubuntu systemd service (for trades.php)
 ```